J. George Stewart

-John George Stewart (June 2, 1890 – May 24, 1970) was an American architect and politician from Wilmington, in New Castle County, Delaware.
+John George Stewart (June 2, 1890 – May 24, 1970) was an American architect and politician from Wilmington, Delaware.
 He was a member of the Republican Party, who served as U.S. Representative from Delaware and as Architect of the Capitol.
 He was known by his middle name.

 Early life and family

 Stewart was born in Wilmington, Delaware.
-He attended the public schools of Wilmington and the University of Delaware at Newark, Delaware.
+He attended the public schools of Wilmington and the University of Delaware in Newark.
 He worked in the landscape construction business from 1919 until 1942, during which time he was a member of the Delaware Athletic Commission from 1931 until 1934, and a commissioner on the Delaware Emergency Relief Commission in 1934.

 Professional and political career

 Stewart was elected to the U.S. House of Representatives in 1934, defeating Democrat John C. Hazzard.
-He served in the Republican minority in the 74th Congress, and lost his bid for a second term in 1936 to Democrat, William F. Allen.
-Stewart served from January 3, 1935 until January 3, 1937, during the first administration of U.S. President Franklin D. Roosevelt.
+He served in the Republican minority in the 74th Congress from January 3, 1935, until January 3, 1937, during the first administration of U.S. President Franklin D. Roosevelt, but lost his bid for a second term in 1936 to Democrat William F. Allen.

-Ten years later he became a member of the staff of the United States Senate Committee on the District of Columbia, and served there from 1947 until 1951.
-He was special engineer to the lands division of the United States Department of Justice and Corps of Engineers in 1952/1953, and was a civil engineer in Hollywood, Florida in 1954.
-U.S. President Dwight D. Eisenhower appointed him to be Architect of the Capitol, and he served in that position from October 1, 1954 until his death.
+Ten years later, he became a member of the staff of the United States Senate Committee on the District of Columbia, and served there from 1947 until 1951.
+He was special engineer to the lands division of the United States Department of Justice and U.S. Army Corps of Engineers in 1952–1953, and was a civil engineer in Hollywood, Florida, in 1954.
+U.S. President Dwight D. Eisenhower appointed him to be Architect of the Capitol, and he served in that position from October 1, 1954, until his death.

 Death and legacy

-Stewart died in Washington D.C. and is buried in the Lower Brandywine Cemetery, near Centerville, Delaware.
+Stewart died in Washington, D.C., and is buried in the Lower Brandywine Cemetery, near Centerville, Delaware.